 Adaptability is the ability of each chromosome (solution) to adapt to the environment (problem).
 Building adaptability is an important step in the GA.
 To evaluate the adaptability of chromosomes, GA use a measuring function called the Fitness function.

 The fitness function is the function used to evaluate the fit of a solution or chromosome.
 The fitness function takes a parameter, the binary array of a chromosome, and returns a real number.
 Depending on the value of this real number, we know the fit of that individual (for example, with the maximum finding problem, the larger the return value, the better the individual, and vice versa, and for the minimum finding problem, the smaller the return value, the better the individual).
 The problem is to optimize each invigilator's time at school.
-So this will be the problem of finding the minimum value of the total distance between shift of each invigilator.
+So this will be the problem of finding the minimum value of the total distance between shifts of each invigilator.

-The evaluation of the individual's fitness is based on the number of violations of the constraints.
-To do this, we first compute the individual's fit score based on each constraint, and then add up all of the fit score, and we get the individual's fit score.
+The evaluation of the individual's fitness is based on the number of violations of the hard constraints.
+To do this, we first compute the individual's fit score based on each constraint, and then add up all of the fit score to get the individual's total fit score.

 To increase the effectiveness of the algorithm, depending on the type of constraint, we multiply the number of violations by an appropriate weight.

-3.2.2.1 Weight function
+3.3.2.1 Weight function